Find Affordable College Courses

 While working on their Bachelor's Degree, design majors at QC accumulate an average of around $16,912 in student debt.

-New York City College of Technology did quite well in this year’s ranking of the most popular places for design and applied arts students to get a bachelor’s degree.
-It came in at #9 on the list.
-City Tech is a fairly large public school located in the city of Brooklyn.
+New York City College of Technology came in at #9 in this year’s edition of the Most Popular Design & Applied Arts Bachelor’s Degree Schools in the Middle Atlantic Region ranking.
+City Tech is a large public school located in the large city of Brooklyn.

 Of the 126 students majoring in design at City Tech, 50% are male and 50% are female.